 How rough opal is Graded and Sold

-Opal rough can be sorted into different grades.
-You might just make three piles of stones.
+To grade rough opal, you might just make three piles of stones.
 One pile represents the stones with the greatest potential with the most obvious color and of course this is the main reason for checking the opal, because if the stones are just black or white potch, or ironstone, they are of little value.
 The other piles might represent ‘B’ grade and ‘C’ grade and so on.
 Maybe you have five or six opal rough grades.
 At first it might look like there isn’t any color at all and this is where a careful inspection is necessary because the opal is often hidden inside the stones.

 How to grade Boulder Opal Rough